mrcotrmpr/nosql-backend/README.md

 ### TODO:

 - Remove subcomments when removing a thread along with its comments
-- Be able to query threads your friends liked (depth 2)
 - Richardson maturity level 2
 - Make tests prettier